 The benefits of IGRT includes:

-- Accurate delivery of radiation
+- Increased accuracy of radiation treatment

 - The possibility of higher, targeted radiation dosage to improve tumor control